mm80843/T3.5/docs/Benef/PBN__Benef_1074.md

 # __Enhanced infection control__

-## Name of the Benefit

-Allows for implementation of measures such as improved ventilation and sanitation

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced risk of disease transmission, increased user satisfaction](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1200.md)